Home/Blogs/Why Every Merchant Should Care About Shopify Changelog?

 What Every Store Owner Should Know About New Versions and Deprecations?

 Shopify regularly releases new API versions that offer more powerful and efficient ways for apps and custom integrations to interact with the platform.
 With each new release, older versions are eventually phased out.
+The current stable version is 2026-04, and it ships several changes that affect live stores: barcode support on inventory shipments, tags for discounts, support for multiple product discounts per cart line (helpful for merchants migrating off Scripts), and the removal of checkout metafields in checkout and customer account UI extensions (replaced by cart metafields and order metafields respectively).

 Our Recommendation: It's crucial for developers and merchants using custom apps to stay updated on the API release cycle.
 We conduct regular audits for our clients to ensure their apps use supported API versions, which prevents any breakage or loss of functionality.
+For Plus merchants, we treat the April to June 2026 window as a regulatory deadline and budget the Scripts to Functions migration ahead of it.

 Shopify Performance Upgrades with Hydrogen and Oxygen

 Shopify's investment in headless commerce continues with updates to Hydrogen (a React-based framework) and Oxygen (its deployment platform).
 These tools enable the creation of incredibly fast, dynamic storefronts that can deliver an app-like user experience on the web.
+The most consequential 2026 update is that headless storefronts built on Hydrogen are now first-class agentic citizens through Storefront MCP, meaning they can be discovered and transacted against by AI agents (ChatGPT, Perplexity, Microsoft Copilot) the same way native Shopify storefronts can, with no special integration required.

 How Merchants Can Leverage Shopify Changelog?